KentCompSoc/KentFlixClient/policies/privacy_policy.md

 If we discover that a user is under the age of 13 through information they have volunteered or otherwise, we will inform them that they are unable to use our services.

 ## Right to Erasure
-If you wish for us to stop processing or storing your information for any reason, you can send us an email at ______ with the subject of ``Data Erasure Request``
+If you wish for us to stop processing or storing your information for any reason, you can send us an email at compsoc@kent.ac.uk with the subject of ``Data Erasure Request``

 Once we receive your email, we will attempt to remove your information from our databases and services within a reasonable timeframe.

 ## Data Portability
-If you wish to receive a copy of the personal information concerning you, you can send us an email at _____ with the subject of ``Data Portability Request``.
+If you wish to receive a copy of the personal information concerning you, you can send us an email at compsoc@kent.ac.uk with the subject of ``Data Portability Request``.

 Once we receive your email, we will attempt to gather your stored and processed information, put it in a folder which will be extracted and sent to you.
 For security reasons, this will not include your password.

 ## Right to Access
-If you wish to find out what information we are currently storing or processing about you and/or why, you can send us an email at _____ with the subject of ``Data Access Request``.
+If you wish to find out what information we are currently storing or processing about you and/or why, you can send us an email at compsoc@kent.ac.uk with the subject of ``Data Access Request``.

 Once we receive your email, we will attempt to reply to your email containing the type of information we are storing or processing about you and why we are doing so.

 ## Breach Notification
-If KentFlix or any of its databases or servers is breached, we will attempt to email you within a reasonable time-frame and we will attempt to reset the passwords of all the affected accounts.
+If KentFlix or any of its databases or servers is breached, compromised, or hacked , we will attempt to email you within a reasonable time-frame and we will attempt to reset the KentFlix passwords of all the affected accounts.

 ## Changes to this privacy policy
 From time to time we may update this policy.
-When we do so, we will revise the last edited date and the effective date.
+When we do so, we will revise the last edited date.
 We encourage users to check this page for any changes to keep apprised of how we handle information we collect through our services.

 ## Acceptance
 By using KentFlix, you signify your acceptance of this policy.
 If you do not agree with this policy, you may not use KentFlix.